Maurice Boucher: The Nomads

-In March 1995, Boucher decided to start a new Hells Angels chapter which he would lead.
+In January 1995, Boucher decided to start a new Hells Angels chapter which he would lead.
 The Hells Angels Nomads chapter was a group made up of the most powerful Hells Angels in Quebec and not bound by geographical locations like other Hells Angels chapters.
-Boucher was the president of the Nomad chapter, but in practice, were led a triumvirate with David "Wolf" Carroll responsible for Atlantic Canada, Boucher for Quebec and Stadnick for the rest of Canada.
-According to Kane, Boucher had told him that the Nomads were going to be "plus rock n' roll" ("more rock n' roll") an untranslatable joual (Quebec French) phrase roughly meaning "more badass", as in more free to act at will, less bound by club rules.
+Boucher was the sole president of the Nomad chapter in name, but in practice the Nomads were led by the triumvirate of David "Wolf" Carroll (responsible for Atlantic Canada), Boucher (responsible for Quebec), and Stadnick (responsible for the rest of Canada).
+According to Kane, Boucher had told him that the Nomads were going to be "plus rock n' roll" (more daring, exciting, and harder-edged—more at liberty to act at will rather than according to club rules).
 The journalists Julian Sher and William Marsden translated plus rock n'roll as "...meaning they would be dangerous even by biker standards".
 Kane reported that the members selected for the Nomad chapter were Boucher, Walter Stadnick, David "Wolf" Carroll, Scott Steinert, Normand "Biff" Hamel, Gilles "Trooper" Mathieu, Louis "Mélou" Roy, and Donald "Pup" Stockford".
 The clubhouse for the Nomad chapter was located on Bennett Street in the shadow of the Olympic Stadium and was very near to Boucher's favorite gym, the Pro-Gym.
-The Nomad chapter purchased cocaine in large quantities such as 1, 000 kilograms at a time from the Rizzuto family and the West End Gang.
+The Nomad chapter purchased cocaine in large quantities such as 1,000 kilograms (2000 lb) at a time from the Rizzuto family and the West End Gang.
 With the exception of the Sherbrooke chapter, all other Hells Angels chapters in Canada were required to buy their cocaine from the Nomad chapter.